LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 -------

 The ``ul4`` tag can be used to specify a name and a signature for the template itself.
-This overwrite the name and signature specified in the :class:`ul4c.Template` constructor::
+This overwrites the name and signature specified in the :class:`ul4c.Template` constructor::

 	>>> from ll import ul4c